Hermano Mayor

 The Sierra Nevada de Santa Marta, located in northern Colombia between Panama and Venezuela, is (with its 5.700m ca.) the world’s highest coastal massif and the birthplace of one of the most advanced pre-Columbian civilizations, the Tyrona.

-As guardians of the knowledge of the "Ley de Origen", inherited from their ancestors, they call themselves the Hermano Mayor (older brother).
-In their eye, this law governs all aspects of life, from birth to death, as well as its relationship to the outside world, helping to maintain an existence in harmony with nature.
+Nature is sacred in their eyes, and the Earth is our Mother, feeding and nourishing us; therefore, we must learn to cultivate our mind and thoughts, to respect and protect Her.
+As guardians of the knowledge of the "Ley de Origen", inherited from their ancestors, they call themselves the Hermano Mayor (Older Brother).
+This law governs all aspects of life, from birth to death, as well as its relationship to the outside world, helping to maintain an existence in harmony with nature.